Spirals-Team/docker-machine-driver-g5k/README.md

 | `--g5k-image`            | Name of the image to deploy           | "jessie-x64-min"      | No         |

 ### Example
-An example of machine creation :
+An example of node provisioning :

 ```bash
 docker-machine create -d g5k \